Derry Clarke

 Derry Clarke is an Irish celebrity chef, and was the proprietor of the restaurant L'Ecrivain.
 He has also been a reality television judge, having acted as a judge alongside Bibi Baskin and Sammy Leslie on the RTÉ One reality television series Fáilte Towers, and has appeared on other programmes such as The Restaurant, The Afternoon Show and The Panel (in 2008).

 Career

 In 1977 and worked in Le Coq Hardi in Dublin for four years, under John Howard.
 He also worked for eight years in Le Bon Appétit in Dublin.

 Clarke has received international recognition, having been inducted into Food & Wine Magazines "Hall of Fame" and been granted a five-star review by The New York Times.
 The newspaper described his restaurant as "superb" and "a good spot to linger" while in Dublin.

 Clarke's recipes feature in publications such as the Irish Independent and the Evening Herald.

-Roast leg of spring lamb has been one of Clarke's favourites since his childhood and he regularly cooks it for his own Sunday lunch.
-Asked about whether he cooks the family dinner on Christmas Day, he replied positively.
-He cooks goose on this day.

 When Ranelagh's Dylan McGrath owned Mint shut down in 2009, Clarke expressed his sadness to the Evening Herald.